RealityBending/RealityBending.github.io/content/post/2023-11-02-BitalinoMuse/index.md

 ## Software

-The following software is needed to collect, record and analyse physiological data.
+The following software is needed to record the data data.

 ### Open Signals

-- [x] Used to visualise the signals recorded from BItalino.
+- [x] Used to visualise and stream signals recorded from BItalino.

 1. Download OpenSignals (r)evolution here: https://biosignalsplux.com/index.php/software
 2. Open device manager to access and configure your biosignalsplux device
 ![Alt text](images/image.png)

-3. Select advise intended to use.
+3. Select device intended to use.
 ![Alt text](images/image-1.png)

 4. Access the settings by clicking on the biosignalsplux.
-Select the channel to which the sensors are connected to.

-- *add screenshot*
-(A1) – respiration belt
-(A2) – ECG electrodes
-(A3) – Photosensor/ LUX
-(A4) -  Pulse sensor
+Configure the channels to reflect what you connect to them.

-5. Go to Open signals settings, then the integration tab and click on the lab streaming layer.
+5. **Important**: Go to Open signals settings, then the integration tab and click on the **lab streaming layer**.
+This will allow the synchronization of BITalino with the Muse EEG.
 ![Alt text](images/image-3.png)

-6. Start recording.
+6. Start recording to visualize the signals.
 ![Alt text](<images/image-4 .png>)

--*add screenshot of how the signals look

 ### Python